 - Forensic Chemistry

-The Mercyhurst core curriculum is enhanced by these three specialized concentrations which meet student interests while reflecting the changing face of forensic science.
+The Mercyhurst core curriculum is enhanced by these four specialized concentrations which meet student interests while reflecting the changing face of forensic science.

 The Master of Science in Anthropology is a two to three year intensive and immersive program that includes three primary tracks: